dreamcatcher-tech/network/Inbox/2024-05-15 1358 flattening the actor model.md

-request a new backchat and optionally request a resumption request a default thread to start or not backchat has the `prompt()` function with optional attachments.
+request a new backchat and optionally request a resumption request a default thread to start or not backchat has the `prompt()` function with optional attachments. return the pid of the backchat, and if you asked for it, the pid of the target thread.

+engine needs a function that is upsert.

+come in with the machine pubkey check if we have an actor already for this machine if not, make one, along with the backchat session, and optionally the thread

 Stories:
 engaging with a bot directly